Photo: Tony Carrick for Bob Vila

 Grilling is a cooking practice that dates back thousands of years.
-And charcoal grills are simple devices, so buying one seems like it would be easy.
-But while any old grill can cook food, there are significant differences between charcoal grills, and these will affect how you cook meat and vegetables.
+Charcoal grills are simple devices, so buying one seems like it would be easy.
+But while any old grill can cook food, there are significant differences among charcoal grills, and these will affect how you cook meat and vegetables.
 The right grill can make the difference between steaks that are the perfect pink or medium rare and steaks that have been incinerated.
 Good grilling that infuses that smoky taste into your food requires the right grill.

 The best charcoal grills come with a range of features, including ventilation for heat control, adjustable grates, covers, and even integrated smokers.
 So before you pull on your BBQ gloves and start cooking, you need to start with the right grill for you.
 The research and reviews here can help you sort through some of the best charcoal grills on the market today.